 We realize the irony of any new format inherently making the problem worse, but dit is not trying to make a format that covers everyone's use cases.
 That is probably impossible.

 Dit is not a format, it is a container.
+It's trying to be a bridge between other formats, and that means it relies on them heavily.
 You can't write data in dit format, only wrap data in a dit.
 For example, you can imagine how you might list some data in JSON vs XML.
 There is no such format for DitaBase, only a blank payload which is your responsibility to fill with a format.